wildlink/android-clipboard-example/README.md

 ### Final Code

-You can find the final code for our example in the public Github repository here: [[https://github.com/wildlink/android-clipboard-example]](https://github.com/wildlink/android-clipboard-example)
+You can find the final code for our example in the public Github repository here: [https://github.com/wildlink/android-clipboard-example](https://github.com/wildlink/android-clipboard-example)

 ### UX Considerations

-In our development of our [[demo Android app]](https://play.google.com/store/apps/details?id=me.wildlink.shareapp&hl=en_US), we found that users wanted to know when their copied URL was converted.
+In our development of our [demo Android app](https://play.google.com/store/apps/details?id=me.wildlink.shareapp&hl=en_US), we found that users wanted to know when their copied URL was converted.
 We suggest showing the user a local notification (using peek and vibration) as positive feedback that their clipboard contents have changed.
 This feedback reminds the user of your valuable service which is enabling them to earn and can be a delightful moment where the user is pleasantly surprised to find they can earn on the link they just copied.

 We also found that sometimes users wanted an Undo option to restore their clipboard contents (usually depending on what the copied URL was and who they were sending it to).

-You can find examples of both of these behaviors in our [[demo Android app]](https://play.google.com/store/apps/details?id=me.wildlink.shareapp&hl=en_US).
+You can find examples of both of these behaviors in our [demo Android app](https://play.google.com/store/apps/details?id=me.wildlink.shareapp&hl=en_US).

 ### Background Processes